Rob Van Dam: The Invasion (2001)

 Several months after the closure of ECW, Van Dam was signed to a short-term contract by the World Wrestling Federation (WWF).
 Along with fellow ECW alumnus Tommy Dreamer, Van Dam returned to WWF television on the July 9, 2001, episode of Raw is War in Atlanta, Georgia as a heel, and attacking WWF wrestlers Kane and Chris Jericho.
 Later that night, five wrestlers from WWF and five wrestlers from WCW took on ten ECW wrestlers, including Van Dam.
 The match never took place as instead the WCW wrestlers aligned themselves with the ECW wrestlers.

 Despite being presented as a heel, Van Dam was popular with the WWF fans, who were aware of his reputation in ECW.
-After defeating Jeff Hardy for the WWF Hardcore Championship at WWF Invasion on July 22, Van Dam lost the Hardcore Championship to Hardy on the August 13 episode of Raw is War, but regained it at SummerSlam on August 19 in a ladder match.
+After defeating Jeff Hardy for the WWF Hardcore Championship at Invasion on July 22, Van Dam lost the Hardcore Championship to Hardy on the August 13 episode of Raw is War, but regained it at SummerSlam on August 19 in a ladder match.
 During this time Van Dam had defeated wrestlers such as Kane, The Undertaker, Kurt Angle, Chris Jericho, The Rock and even Alliance leader Stone Cold Steve Austin in singles and tag team matches.
 Van Dam became one of the most popular members of the Alliance who faced The Rock for the WCW Championship on multiple occasions, and even challenged Alliance leader Stone Cold Steve Austin for the WWF Championship including a triple threat match at No Mercy on October 21 also involving Kurt Angle, but did not win.
 At Survivor Series on November 18, Van Dam and four other Alliance members faced five WWF wrestlers in a Winner Take All match.
-Team WWF won, and the members of the Alliance were fired; however, as he held the Hardcore Championship, Van Dam was able to retain his job.
+Team WWF won, and the members of the Alliance were fired; however, as Van Dam held the Hardcore Championship, he was able to retain his job.

 Intercontinental Champion and Championship Unifications (2001–2002)

 Van Dam became a face, but lost the Hardcore Championship to The Undertaker at Vengeance on December 9.
 Van Dam then entered into a rivalry with William Regal over Regal's WWF Intercontinental Championship.
-On the February 25, 2002 episode of Raw, Van Dam defeated Lance Storm and Big Show in a triple threat match to become the #1 contender to the Intercontinental Championship.
+On the February 25, 2002, episode of Raw, Van Dam defeated Lance Storm and Big Show in a triple threat match to become the #1 contender to the Intercontinental Championship.
 At WrestleMania X8 on March 17, Van Dam faced Regal for the Intercontinental Championship and won the match after he hit Regal with a Five-Star Frog Splash.